wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mail-users.md

 3. Specify what type of email address you're going to create.
 You can use SMTP or specify a custom address type, for example, X.500, GroupWise, or LotusNotes.
 4. Enter the mail user's external email address in **External email address**.
 5. Specify whether you're enabling mail for an existing user or a new user.
-6. If you selected **New User** in Step 5, Use the details about the user to complete the information on the **New mail user** page.
+6. If you selected **New User** in Step 5, use the details about the user to complete the information on the **New mail user** page.
 Otherwise skip to Step 7.
 7. Select **Save** to create a mail user or to save the changes to an existing user.